pypa/bandersnatch/docs/mirror_configuration.md

 ### hash-index

-The hash-index is a boolean (true/false) ot determine if package hashing should be used.
+The hash-index is a boolean (true/false) to determine if package hashing should be used.

 The Recommended setting: the default of false for full pip/pypi compatibility.